- Annuities tend to carry less risk than individual stocks and bonds, but — like all financial instruments — they come with a degree of risk.

 - You can manage annuity risks by diversifying your portfolio with other investment options.

 Annuities are generally considered safe investments.
 They offer a guaranteed income, often for life, providing a sense of security for your retirement years.
 As with most financial instruments, they come with their own set of risks.
 But, with prudent management, annuities can serve as a secure element in your portfolio.

-What Are The Inherent Risks In Annuities?
+What Are the Inherent Risks of Annuities?

-Annuities, like most financial instruments, are not without risk.
 Annuity payouts are based on the annuitant’s life expectancy.
 Because we have no way of knowing how long any individual will live, buying an annuity means accepting the risk that you won’t necessarily reap all the potential benefits from your purchase.

 With life insurance, people bet they’ll die before the insurance company expects.
 If they do, the insurance pays off.
 Annuitants make the opposite bet.
 They wager they’ll live longer than the insurance company expects.

 If an annuitant dies early, the insurance company keeps the premiums and the lifetime stream of income it purchased.
 The only way to prevent one’s heirs from losing that income is to purchase an additional rider, which could be expensive.